xavierchia/xavierchia.github.io/_posts/2022-02-07-self-sabotage.md

 ## Closing Thoughts

 I wrote everything you read just for myself.
-But I've decided to put it online since I believe there's some value in seeing how someone works his way through a problem like this.
+But I've decided to put it (with some minor modifications) online since I believe there's some value in seeing how someone works his way through a problem like this.

 Maybe it inspires you to try something similar.

-So that’s it for now.
+Anyway, that’s it for now.
 I’ll keep you posted.

 *Jakob*